Amzamy/blog/README.md

 HTML, CSS, _a little intro to Bootstrap_

 **2020/05/26 Probability**
 recalled a lot.
-Combinatorics, Bayesian inference
+Combinatorics, Bayesian inference; distributions